-The excavation project in 2017 is going to last four weeks: from 26th of August until 23rd of September.
-Field school session with flexible duration are available in this time period: two two-week sessions, a three week session and a four week session.
+The excavation project in 2017 is going to last four weeks: from 26 August until 23 September.
+Field school sessions with flexible duration are available in this time period: two two-week sessions, a three week session and a four week session.
 Participants who join the three- and four-week project session will be able to develop further their skills and competences regarding the field work and finds processing, gained during the first two-week session and to attend a number of extra lectures, workshops and two excursions to the major Roman city of Diocletianopolis and a military outpost on Via Diagonalis (Please refer to the Course Program and Agenda below!).

 All participants will receive:

 Instructors, Trainers and Area Supervisors: